 Energy Work = The Future of Healing

 Since discovering EFT and the remarkable affect it has had on my own healing journey of body, mind and spirit, I have dedicated myself to continue discovering, learning and utilizing energy healing modalities, including the Watkins Method and Emotion Code.
-I believe without an ounce of doubt that energy work is the future of healing the emotional body and rebalancing of energy within the body.
+I believe that energy work is the future of healing the emotional body and rebalancing of energy within the body.
 In the future, tapping will be something people do as commonly as brushing their teeth.
 People will clear their energy imbalances as often as they take vitamins.
 These will be common practices that will and are becoming an integral part of one's wellness- physically, mentally and emotionally.

-I am now on a quest to turn my pain into purpose by helping as many people as I can to heal their emotional wound and correct their energy imbalances so they can achieve total wellness.
+I am now on a quest to turn my pain into purpose by helping as many people as I can to correct their energy imbalances so they can achieve total wellness.
 As each of us is able to release the emotional baggage keeping us from living the quality of life we desire, from being the person we desire, and from feeling the happiness and health we desire, then we will be able to show up in the world in our full power capable of accomplishing our live's purposes.

 It's time to let go of what has been holding you back.